 Grab a tissue while you can: Kleenex tissues to be discontinued in Canada

 Have an issue?
-Grab a tissue — before they’re pulled off of shelves in Canada.
+Grab a tissue — before they’re pulled off shelves in Canada.

 Kimberly-Clark is discontinuing its consumer facial tissue business in Canada, citing “unique complexities.”